neophob/singfrid/README.md

 # Singfrid

 Singfrid is a node based smart home solution using existing technologies.
-Singfrids main goals are:
+Singfrid's main goals are:
-- reuse your old/obsolete single board computers (SBC)
+- 🚀 Simple and intuitive user interface (setup and operation)
-- make something fun and/or useful
+- 🥇 Add instant value to your home/office
-- easy and fast setup process
+- ♻️ Reuse your old/obsolete single board computers (SBC)

-Compared to existing solutions, which either rely on cloud computing or run on a central (local) controller, a Singfrid node can run whenever it is needed.
-It can be online or offline, it can run on old or on new hardware.
+Compared to existing solutions, which either rely on cloud computing or run on a central (local) controller, a Singfrid node can run wherever it is needed.
+Singfrid can run in a online or offline environment, Singfrid can run on old or new hardware.

 ## Example use cases